IanMelvin/-Defunct-PortfolioWebsite/index.md

 {% include youtubePlayer.html id=page.engineId %}

 Description: A game engine developed in Visual Studios using c++, draws sprites, reads user input, uses an event system and was designed to have decoupled systems.
 Project is the set up for a team project to develop games in our engines.
+The video highlights main.cpp, the Game Class, and two of the Input classes.

 From September 2021 - Present